 PLAY WITH HISTORY

 Our museum provides large selection of playable consoles, computers and arcades.
 On the museum map you can see position of all our playable systems.
-That doesn’t mean it’s all we have, other consoles are relaxing behind the glass due to their rarity r due to the fact that we used all our space and putting even more consoles bill break the unique experience that we are constantly trying to build.
+That doesn’t mean it’s all we have, other consoles are relaxing behind the glass due to their rarity or we are just out of physical space.